specdb/specdb/docs/ssa.rst

 Meta Data
 =========

-See the :doc:`privatedb` documentation for tips on how to add meta data for IVOA compliance.
+See the :doc:`private` documentation for tips on how to add meta data for IVOA compliance.

 SSA Interface